Azure/Enterprise-Scale/docs/wiki/Create-Landingzones.md

 ## Create a new landing zone (subscriptions)

-Creating a subscription (landing zone) is a simple as creating any other resource in Azure.
+Creating a landing zone (subscription) is as simple as creating any other resource in Azure.
 The same sequence of steps will be needed as used for other platform resource deployments (e.g. [deploy a policyAssignments](./Deploying-Enterprise-Scale.md#create-new-policy-assignment-for-validation)).

 To successfully deploy a subscription using AzOps the following steps will be required: